 5. 1:1 Pinterest Marketing Services

 I also have 1:1 services related to Pinterest marketing and I sell them through my blog.
-Last month, I made almost $3200 with these services and in case you’d like to get my eyes on your Pinterest account and give you an advice specific to your online business, to your website, then check my Work with me page where I offer these 1:1 Pinterest marketing services.
+Last month, I made almost $3200 with these services and in case you’d like to get my eyes on your Pinterest account and give you an advice specific to your online business, to your website, then check my Work with me page where I offer my 1:1 Pinterest consultations.

 6. Course Sales